 - the employee works more than 8 hours in a workday, and

 - the employee’s regular pay rate is less than 1.5 times Nevada’s minimum wage rate 3

 Example: Mark is hired to work for one day as a temp at a factory.
 His wage is $20 an hour.
 That day he ends up working 9 hours, so he is entitled to an hour of overtime wages for that day.
-But since Mark’s wage of $20 an hour is in excess of 1.5 times Nevada’s minimum wage in Nevada, his daily overtime rate is the same as his regular rate: $20 an hour.
+But since Mark’s wage of $20 an hour is in excess of 1.5 times Nevada’s minimum hourly wage, his daily overtime rate is the same as his regular hourly rate: $20 an hour.

-Refer to this table for current Nevada minimum wage and “time and a half” overtime rates:
+Refer to this table for current Nevada minimum wage system and “time and a half” overtime rates:

 Minimum wage in Nevada

 |$8.75 (with health care)||$13.13 (with health care)|